LispCookbook/cl-cookbook/streams.md

 ### `make-string-input-stream` and `make-string-output-stream`

-For cases where the macro forms are inconvenient, you can create string streams directly:
+For cases where the macro forms are inconvenient, you can create string streams directly.
+This is common when you need to create the stream in one place and consume it later.

 ~~~lisp
 (let ((s (make-string-output-stream)))